Image Tag

 gif Graphic Interchange format Raster animated picture with motions

-webp Web Picture Raster jpg and png replacement with 25-34% compression
+webp Web Picture Raster JPG and PNG replacement with 25-34% compression

 How to insert image in a webpage